-Thorpe Park Solar Farm
+Thorpe Park Solar

-Low Carbon's proposed approximately 30 megawatt (MW) Thorpe Park Solar Farm is being reviewed by Tendring District Council (planning ref 22/02117/FUL ).
+Low Carbon's proposed approximately 30 megawatt (MW) Thorpe Park Solar Farm is being reviewed by Tendring District Council (planning ref 22/02117/FUL).

 The site is relatively isolated, located approximately 1km to the south of Thorpe-le-Soken on two parcels of land which are intersected by the Sunshine Coast railway line.